Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: The Raviolo

-It is important to note that in this case, the chiral and anti-chiral sectors are not ``symmetric'' to one another.
+It is important to note that in this case, the chiral and anti-chiral sectors are not ``symmetric'' to one another in an obvious way.
 In particular, as we will see, only the chiral sector will give rise to the infinite dimensional symmetry algebra.
 Consequently, we will focus on the cohomology group

 for $q=0,1$, with the objective of finding a mode expansion for both our higher current $(\tilde L, \tilde H)$ and the gauge transformation parameters $(\tilde \alpha,\tilde \Gamma)$.

 \begin{remark} In \cite{Chen:2024axr,Chen:2023integrable}, a non-chiral version of the three-dimensional field theory was also considered.
 This variant is formulated using the decomposition of the de~Rham differential associated with the bicomplex \(\CB^{\bullet,\bullet}\) defined in \eqref{ec:bicomplexB}, given by the splitting